nix-community/google-summer-of-code/README.md

 # GSoC projects

-This repo is used to coordinate efforts around the [Google Summer of Code program][1] (GSoC) in the Nix community.
+This repo is used to coordinate efforts around the [Google Summer of Code][1] (GSoC) program in the Nix community.

+GSoC is a program that sponsors students to work on Open Source projects in the summer.
+A lot of students have to do summer jobs to sustain their living.
+Instead of that, why not exercise your skills for 3 months while getting paid?

 ## 2018